HZ-HBO-ICT/articles/README.md

 ## Variables.env

-We save credentials to other services in a `variables.env` file.
+We save credentials to other services in a `.env` file.
 This file is included in this template.
 However, it is common use not to include it in a public repository.
 There are some default key value pairs included to demonstrate its working.

 ## Ports

-You can change the ports of your server via `variables.env`
+You can change the ports of your server via `.env`

 ## Transpile in memory
 With our `npm run` commands we do not transpile our ts files to the filesystem.
 This is on purpose, we choose to transpile in memory.
 Hot-module replacement is also in place.
 If your run `npm run dev` and you update your code, the server will automatically restart.